WPChill/strong-testimonials/readme.txt

 = Can I change which client fields appear below the testimonial? =

 Yes.
 In views, these custom fields can be changed with a few clicks.

-= Can I change "testimonial" to "review", for example? =

-Maybe.
-Instructions are [here](https://wordpress.org/support/topic/how-to-change-the-slug).
-However, this does not seem to work for all theme/plugin combinations so I plan to build this into the plugin soon.

 = My theme also includes testimonials.
 Will that be a problem? =